-^{} Confirmed Demerits are those accrued at any point in the reference period that still had a confirmed status at 31 December 2019.
+\ Confirmed Demerits are those accrued at any point in the reference period that still had a confirmed status at 31 December 2021.

-^{} A first Mutual Obligation Failure in the Penalty Zone confirmed by DHS following investigation will see the job seeker/participant lose half of their fortnightly payment (i.e. one week's payment).
+\ A first Mutual Obligation Failure in the Penalty Zone confirmed by Services Australia following investigation will see the job seeker/participant lose half of their fortnightly payment (i.e. one week's payment).
 A second Failure will result in loss of their entire fortnightly payment (i.e. two weeks' payment), and a third Failure will result in a four-week Non-Payment/Preclusion Period.

-Table 6: Summary of Financial Penalties due to Work Refusal or Unemployment Failures applied by Department of Human Services Decisions across jobactive and Disability Employment Services Programmes-1 July 2019 to 31 December 2019
+Table 6: Summary of Financial Penalties due to Work Refusal or Unemployment Failures applied by Services Australia across jobactive including Digital and Disability Employment Services Programs-1 July 2020 to 31 December 2020

-Financial Penalties for Work Refusal Failures Financial Penalties for Unemployment Failures 571 2,036
+Financial Penalties for Work Refusal Failures Financial Penalties for Unemployment Failures 355 243

-Job seekers/participants (in any Zone) who are found by DHS to have committed a Work Refusal Failure (i.e. Fail to Accept a Suitable Job or Fail to Commence a Suitable Job) or an Unemployment Failure (i.e. Voluntarily Leave a Suitable Job, or are Dismissed from a Suitable Job due to Misconduct) will incur a Financial Penalty in the form of having their Income Support cancelled and being subject to a (generally four-week) Non-Payment/Preclusion Period.
+Job seekers/participants (in any Zone) who are found by Services Australia to have committed a Work Refusal Failure (i.e. Fail to Accept a Suitable Job or Fail to Commence a Suitable Job) or an Unemployment Failure (i.e. Voluntarily Leave a Suitable Job, or are Dismissed from a Suitable Job due to Misconduct) will incur a Financial Penalty in the form of having their Income Support cancelled and being subject to a (generally four-week) Non-Payment/Preclusion Period.